corde177/corde177/README.md

 - 🔭  Final year student of computer engineering course at [uan](https://uan.ao/).
-- 📖  Currently learning: React.js and TypeScript
+- 📖  Currently learning: NodeJS
 - 📫  How to reach me: **cordeiroluisff@gmail.com**

 ### Follow me on: